KatePaulauskas/dog-grooming-salon/README.md

 ![Home page HTML Validator errors](/media/html-checker-home-page-errors.jpeg)

-It was identified that the issue was caused by Summernote styling, and after removing paragraph styling from the service descriptions, the issue was resolved:
+It was identified that the issue was caused by Summernote styling, and after removing paragraph styling from the service descriptions in Summernote, the issue was resolved:

 ![Home page HTML Validator](/media/html-checker-home-page.jpeg)